 What Paul said that gnawed at my subconscious was that quasar density is higher at farther distances and earlier times.
 We can discount the earlier times notion, because the point charge universe is a dynamical steady state and there is no evidence of anisotropy in our large local neighborhood of galaxy clusters.
 That leaves variation with distance.
 This caused me to recall earlier interactions on Dr. Stacy McGaugh’s blog where cosmologists and astronomers were informing me about other forms of observational variation with distance and time.

 So this is yet another “Eureka!
 Doh!?” moment where I realize that the set of all those observational variations is exactly what we need to start sleuthing out the dynamical geometry of photon redshift.
 Why?
 Because those photon sources must be equally distributed through space and time at large scales.
+Therefore, if cosmologists perceived large scale time variation in the contents of the universe, perhaps each such case is a clue about that type of radiating object and the redshift that its emitted photons experience.

 I downloaded the million quasars data set and plotted the cumulative count (y) of observed quasars by redshift (x=z).
 Sure enough, it’s not a straight line.
 Are there other observations in cosmology that show a distinct difference between our nearby galaxy clusters and observations of photons from long ago and far away?